jac307/documentation-Estuary/Tutorials/Estuary-ImportingSamples.md

 ## Temporally importing samples in Estuary / Importando samples temporalmente en Estuary

+If you have not made your repo a GitHub Page, please follow [GitHub: Setup](GitHub-setup.md) tutorial first.
+Si no has configurado tu repo como una GitHub Page ve al siguiente tutorial primero: [GitHub: Setup](GitHub-setup.md).

 + On your repository, go to the section you have uploaded your sound files / Es tu repositorio, ve a la sección donde has subido tus archivos de sonido.
 + Create a new file / Crea una nuevo archivo.